Micromagnetic-Tomography/mmt_dipole_cuboid_inversion/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.XXXXXXX.svg)](https://doi.org/10.5281/zenodo.XXXXXXX)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-# MMT Numerical Libraries: Dipole Inverse
+# MMT Numerical Libraries: Dipole Cuboid Inversion

-Python library for the calculation of dipole magnetizations from magnetic grain sources using both the position of grains and magnetic surface data from the Micromagnetic Tomography project.
+Python library for the calculation of magnetizations from magnetic grain sources modelled as uniformly magnetized, i.e. dipole-like, cuboids.
+The method requires both the position of grains and magnetic surface data from the Micromagnetic Tomography project.
 This is achieved by:

 - Modelling the grains as aggregation of cuboids.
-This data is input into this library's main class called `Dipole`.
+This data is input into this library's main class called `DipoleCuboidInversion`.

 - Creating a forward matrix, which is also known as Green's matrix, that is obtained from the analytical formulation of the demagnetizing field of the cuboids.
 This matrix is multiplied by the degrees of freedom of the system which are the magnetizations of all the grains in the sample.
 The multiplication results into the magnetic field signal imprinted into the scan surface.
-The `Dipole` class accepts the scan surface data as a text input file or Numpy matrix and has methods to calculate the Green's matrix.
+The `DipoleCuboidInversion` class accepts the scan surface data as a text input file or Numpy matrix and has methods to calculate the Green's matrix.

 - Numerically inverting the scan surface data into the grains to obtain their individual magnetizations.
 The inversion is obtained by calculating the pseudo-inverse of the Green's matrix using Numpy or Scipy.

-The `mmt_dipole_inverse` library is optimized to populate the Green's matrix using either: Numba (compiled function), C parallelized with OpenMP (parallelization in the number of particles) or NVidia CUDA (high performance parallelization via the number of sensors in the scan surface).
+The `mmt_dipole_cuboid_inversion` library is optimized to populate the Green's matrix using either: Numba (compiled function), C parallelized with OpenMP (parallelization in the number of particles) or NVidia CUDA (high performance parallelization via the number of sensors in the scan surface).